aws-samples/aws-hybrid-storage-workshop/scenario-1/module-1/README.md

 ## Introduction

-In this module, you'll deploy Windows Server to simulate on-premises server with a root volume C: (EBS) and data volume D: (EBS) in the eu-west-1 (Ireland) AWS region.
+In this module, you will deploy Windows Server to simulate on-premises server with a root volume C: (EBS) and data volume D: (EBS) in the eu-west-1 (Ireland) AWS region.
 The D: volume will contain 200 sample images which will be used as test data for the rest of the workshop.

 ## Architecture overview

 ![scenario-1-diagram-1](../../images/scenario-1-diagram-1.png)

 ### 1. Deploy Windows Instance using CloudFormation Template

+First we need to deploy our windows instance with two EBS volumes and sample data.

 <details>
 <summary><strong>CloudFormation Launch Instructions (expand for details)</strong></summary><p>